Scholarships & Financial Aid

 The Tolfree Scholarship Fund was created by the MidMichigan Health Foundation Board of Directors to further health care education in its service area to provide quality healthcare professionals for its citizens.
 Donor designated funds are disbursed annually from this scholarship.
 Applicant’s primary residence must be in the MidMichigan Medical Center – West Branch service area.
 Tolfree Scholarship details and application.
 For more information, contact Nicole Potter at (989) 343-3694 or firstname.lastname@example.org.

-MidMichigan Health encourages their employees to pursue career development opportunities that are either directly related to their current position at MidMichigan Health.
+MidMichigan Health encourages their employees to pursue career development opportunities that are related to their current position or another position within the health system.
 Tuition reimbursement provides financial assistance to those MidMichigan employees attending an accredited college or university in a degree program that will benefit the Medical Center.
 Additional criteria are required.
-For more information, employees should visit the intranet for the policy and procedure or contact the Workforce Development Manager at (989) 839-3120 or email@example.com.
+For more information, employees should visit the intranet for the policy and procedure or contact the Director of Talent Acquisition and Workforce Development at (989) 839-3120 or email@example.com.